 Attached to normative whiteness, the potency of sex as a distributive tool is diminishing, as Gorsuch’s opinion makes evident.
 But it is still put to work in the service of anti-poor and anti-BIPOC violence.
 For example, the area where there has been the least headway in thinking about sex is in prisons.
 The vast majority of prisoners in the United States are still segregated according to their genitals, transition-related care is mostly withheld, and trans and gender nonconforming prisoners are often forced to choose between solitary confinement and physical violence and harassment.

 Paisley Currah is a Professor of Women’s & Gender Studies and Political Science at Brooklyn College and the Graduate Center of the City University of New York.
-His book, Sex is as Sex Does: Transgender Identities, Sex Classification, and the State, is forthcoming with New York University Press.
+His book Sex is as Sex Does: Governing Transgender Identity is published by New York University Press.

 …we need your help.
 Confronting the many challenges of COVID-19—from the medical to the economic, the social to the political—demands all the moral and deliberative clarity we can muster.
 In Thinking in a Pandemic, we’ve organized the latest arguments from doctors and epidemiologists, philosophers and economists, legal scholars and historians, activists and citizens, as they think not just through this moment but beyond it.
 While much remains uncertain, Boston Review’s responsibility to public reason is sure.
 That’s why you’ll never see a paywall or ads.
 It also means that we rely on you, our readers, for support.
 If you like what you read here, pledge your contribution to keep it free for everyone by making a tax-deductible donation.